+There is another interesting research line~\citep{na2010distributed}, which also tries to learn DAG from decentralized data.
+We add a DAG combination method proposed in~\citep{na2010distributed}, which proposes to vote for each entry of the adjacency matrix to get the final DAG.
 From the experimental results in Table~\ref{tab:vote}, we can find that For PC and NOTEARS, the combining method seems to contribute little improvement.
 This is because the reported DAGs local clients are too bad to get a good result.
-For MCSL, this combing method works really well for improving the performance.
+For MCSL, this combing method works well for improving performance.
 The reason is easy to be inferred from the results.
 For MCSL, DAGs reported by local clients are of bad SHDs but good TPR, which means that the False Discovery Rates (FDRs) are high.
-While the combing method can further reduce the FDRs and keep the TPRs still good.
+In contrast, the combing method can further reduce the FDRs and keep the TPRs still good.
 Then, SHD can be further reduced.
-Luckily, our DS-FCD still shows the best performances in all settings.
+Luckily, our GS-FedDAG still shows the best performances in all settings.